Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 - Can we decide if this is acceptable so I can make PR?

-Updated by ana06 (Ana Maria Martinez Gomez) 10 months ago
+Updated by ana06 (Ana Maria Martinez Gomez) about 2 years ago

 - [Feature #14097] Add union and difference methods to Array (ana06 (Ana Maria Martinez Gomez))